wordofwarning/wordofwarning.org/current/2015-haphazard/index.md

 ####Access Information
 Haphazard 2015 takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
 We apologise but some parts of the building are not wheelchair accessible.
 Age advisory: suitable for all.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.
+† *Please sign-up on the day.
+Suitable for any age, this a 5 minute experience involving a one-to-one conversation with an adult — accompanying adults are more than welcome to join children if they would feel more comfortable, or to wait outside!*